This post may contain affiliate links.

 You can also get US dollars out of some ATMS- definitely out of Banco de Costa Rica and HSBC.

 My biggest advice for using your ATM card in Costa Rica is to make sure you call your bank or credit card company and let them know you will be abroad and the dates.
-This avoids your card getting locked when you use the card for the first time.
+This prevents your card from getting locked when you use the card for the first time.

 You can exchange dollars in cash at any bank in the country.
 You can also, generally use a credit or debit card to get cash out in colones.
 You’ll have to show your original passport to do this, however.